Recruitment for research: prime your user research for success

 Above: an example of a participant schedule

-Tips for international recruitment
+Tips for international recruitment for research

 - Including time zone conversions within your participant schedule (use a tool like TimeandDate.com to help with that)